Ueberspannung/PD-PPS-Controller/README.md

 What features does a lab power supply need?
 - adjustable voltage in constant voltage mode
 - adjustable current in constant current mode
-- automatic switching froma constant voltage to constant current and vice versa
+- automatic switching from constant voltage to constant current and vice versa

 #### basic feautres
 - it has to be possible to adjust voltage and current settings